LucasDelfino92/morrowindsharp/mwtools.md

 - Click **Done**.
 - Close TESTool.

-Now that TESTool is setup, we can actual begin cleaning our plugins.

-## A NOTE ON MOD CLEANING

 We will be using two tools to clean plugins, **TESTool** and **tes3cmd**.
 The truth is that one tool can miss things the other tool catches.
 This can turn the cleaning process into a tedious affair, but we can ease it up somewhat if you follow my instructions.

 ### TESTool